 Our aim is to conduct a robust defence on your behalf, and it is vitally important that this begins at your first police interview.
 If you are suspected of committing a criminal offence, you need to make the right decisions from the earliest stage of the police investigation – the answers you give during a police interview will play a role in determining whether you will be charged or released.
 You should seek legal advice at the earliest stage possible to maximise your opportunity to resolve the matter quickly and effectively.

 Our criminal law solicitors regularly provide quality advice and representation for clients facing all manner of criminal allegations, including for road traffic offences, financial crimes and sexual offences.
 Regardless of the nature of your police interview or arrest, we can provide expert advice and representation.
 We will firmly fight your corner and make sure your rights and interests are protected throughout all interactions with the police.

 Contact our Lawyers for Police Station Representation in England and Wales

-OurCriminal Defence Solicitors are based in Sheffield and London and serve clients throughout England and Wales.
+OurCriminal Defence Solicitors are based in London, Sheffield and Manchester and serve clients throughout England and Wales.
 Whatever the reason of your police interview or arrest, contact us today on 0808 169 5677 to find out how we can help.